chrismurrph/default-db-format/README.md

 ![](imgs/20180117-055730.png)

 The state has a map-entry: `:root/application [:application :root]`, and one of the components has an Ident: `[:application :root]`.
-The tool is telling us it thinks that `:root/application` is a join, and as such its value should be an Ident or a vector of Idents.
+The tool is (correctly) telling us it thinks that `:root/application` is a join, and as such its value should be an Ident or a vector of Idents.
 So the tool is not picking up that `[:application :root]` is an Ident.
 If `:application` had instead been `:application/by-id` the tool would have been happy.
 So we need to tell the tool that `:application` is a table, even though it doesn't end in `by-id`:

 ````
 {:not-by-id-table :application}